-Finally, be sure to eliminate thyroid ‘offenders’ as in gluten, dairy protein, and soy.
-Fermented soy is generally ok as in miso, and dairy fat is also fine in small quantity such as raw cream and clarified butter.
+Finally, be sure to eliminate thyroid ‘offenders‘ as in gluten, dairy protein, and soy.
+Fermented soy is generally ok as in miso, and dairy fat is also fine in small quantities such as raw cream and clarified butter.

-Clarified butter is good for leaky gut issues which in turn supports thyroid through better assimilation of nutrients.
+Clarified butter is good for leaky gut issues which in turn supports the thyroid through better assimilation of nutrients.

 If you are concerned about the cabbage family, you can cook them or ferment them and make your own cultured vegetables to support nutrient uptake.
 However, fermented foods like kimchi and Kombucha may not be right for you if you have high histamine levels.
 And, with IBS or any digestive condition, or if bloating occurs after eating cabbage, then limit them and eat more cooked than raw.

-The goitrogen issue with cruciferous vegetables will generally affect those with auto immune thyroid but not everyone with low thyroid.
+The goitrogen issue with cruciferous vegetables will generally affect those with autoimmune thyroid but not everyone with low thyroid.
 The sulfur, chlorophyll and other nutrients in things like kale and cabbage are needed for a healthy endocrine system.